-2. In Wheeler, 22 Cal.
-3d 258, 583 P.2d 748, 148 Cal.
-Rptr.
-890, the California Supreme Court rejected Swain.
-Concluding that "[i]t demeans the Constitution to declare a fundamental personal right under that charter and at the same time make it virtually impossible for an aggrieved citizen to exercise that right," the court held that Swain "is not to be followed in our courts."
+personal right under that charter and at the same time make it virtually impossible for an aggrieved citizen to exercise that right," the court held that Swain "is not to be followed in our courts."
 Id. at 287, 583 P.2d at 768, 148 Cal.
 Rptr. at 909-10.
 Instead, "all claims in California courts that peremptory challenges are being used to strike jurors solely on the ground of group bias are to be governed" by the state constitution's representative-cross-section requirement and a new evidentiary procedure.
 Id., 583 P.2d at 768, 148 Cal.
-Rptr. at 910; see also id. at 272, 583 P.2d at 758, 148 Cal.
-Rptr. at 899-900 (recognizing state constitutional "right to trial by a jury drawn from a representative cross-section of the community").
+Rptr. at 910.

 In establishing that procedure, the California Supreme Court sought to "define a burden of proof which a party may reasonably be expected to sustain in meritorious cases, but which he cannot abuse to the detriment of the peremptory challenge system."
-Id. at 278, 583 P.2d at 747, 148 Cal.
-Rptr. at 903.
+Id. at 278, 583 P.2d at 763, 148 Cal.
+Rptr. at 904.
 The court held that "[i]f a party believes his opponent is using his peremptory challenges to strike jurors on the ground of group bias alone, he must raise the point in timely fashion and make a prima facie case of such discrimination to the satisfaction of the court."
 Id. at 280, 583 P.2d at 764, 148 Cal.
 Rptr. at 905.
 To do that "he must show a strong likelihood that such persons are being challenged because of their group association rather than because of any specific bias."
-Id., 583 P.2d at 764, 148 Cal.
-Rptr. at 905.
-If there is "a reasonable inference... that peremptory challenges are being used on the ground of group bias alone," that is, if "a prima case has been made, the burden shifts to the other party to show if he can that the peremptory challenges in question were not predicated on group bias alone."
-Id. at 281, 583 P.2d at 764, 148 Cal.
-Rptr. at 905.
+Id.
+If there is "a reasonable inference . . . that peremptory challenges are being used on the ground of group bias alone," that is, if "a prima case has been made, the burden shifts to the other party to show if he can that the peremptory challenges in question were not predicated on group bias alone."
+Id. at 281, 583 P.2d at 764-65, 148 Cal.
+Rptr. at 906.

-3. In Batson, 476 U.S. 79, after the Kentucky Supreme Court declined to follow Wheeler, id. at 84, this Court recognized that Swain had imposed a "crippling burden of proof" and likewise "reject[ed] [its] evidentiary formulation as inconsistent with standards that have been developed since Swain for assessing a prima facie case under the Equal Protection Clause," id. at 92-93.
+3. In Batson, 476 U.S. 79, after the Kentucky Supreme Court declined to follow Wheeler, id. at 84, this Court recognized that Swain had imposed a "crippling burden of proof" and "reject[ed] [its] evidentiary formulation as inconsistent with standards that have been developed since Swain for assessing a prima facie case under the Equal Protection Clause," id. at 92-93.
 Instead, "a defendant may establish a prima face case of purposeful discrimination in selection of the petit jury solely on evidence concerning the prosecutor's exercise of peremptory challenges at the defendant's trial."
 Id. at 96.

-The defendant must show that the facts and circumstances of the challenges "raise an inference that the prosecutor used peremptory challenges to exclude veniremen from the petit jury on account of their race."
+The defendant must show that the facts and circumstances of the challenges "raise an inference that the prosecutor used [peremptory challenges] to exclude veniremen from the petit jury on account of their race."
 Id.
 "Once the defendant makes a prima facie showing, the burden shifts to the State to come forward with a neutral explanation for challenging black jurors."
 Id. at 97.
 "The trial court then will have the duty to determine if the defendant has established purposeful discrimination."
 Id. at 98.
 Batson looked to the Court's Title VII cases, which "explained the operation of prima facie burden of proof rules."
 Id. at 94 n.18